 Find out what sets Tuck apart.
 Hear from the people who make Tuck distinctive among the world’s top MBA programs—students, partners, Tuck admissions staff, and the Tuck administrators who will work with you throughout your two years at Tuck.
 The Tuck 360: MBA blog combines candid insight about life at Tuck from students and partners with helpful insider tips and advice from Tuck staff who want you to succeed at Tuck.

-Guest Student Contributor, March 26, 2015By Avi Sethi T'16 Avi is a first-year student at Tuck who previously worked for the NewSchools Venture Fund, a Palo Alto based ed-tech seed investor.
+Guest Student Contributor, October 14, 2015By Avi Sethi T'16 Avi is a second-year student at Tuck who previously worked for the NewSchools Venture Fund, a Palo Alto based ed-tech seed investor.
 Previous to NewSchools, he worked in strategy consulting at Accenture based out of New York City.
 He started his career as a high school Continue Reading

 Email us to suggest blog topics or ask a question.